ThreatMetrix Integration Kit

 When sending the device profile to ThreatMetrix, you can also provide user attributes such as name, address, and email.
 Use these in your ThreatMetrix policies to affect risk assessments.

-For the complete list of attributes that ThreatMetrix can collect, see Session Query API in the ThreatMetrix documentation.
+You can find a list of attributes that ThreatMetrix can collect in Session Query API (requires sign-on) in the ThreatMetrix documentation.

 Review statuses